-What is Periodontal Cleaning?
+What Is Periodontal Cleaning?

-Periodontal gum diseases are all started by a bacterial infection which attacks the gums, bone and ligaments that support the teeth and hold them in the jaw.
+Periodontal gum diseases are all started by a bacterial infection that attacks the gums, bone and ligaments that support the teeth and hold them in the jaw.
 Periodontal diseases are usually painless and may develop slowly or progress rapidly.
-Unless you have regular dental checkups you may not be aware you have a periodontal disease until your gums and bones have been seriously damaged.
+Unless you have regular dental checkups, you may not be aware you have a periodontal disease until your gums and bones have been seriously damaged.
 After age 35, gum diseases are the cause of most tooth loss.

 The early stage of gum disease is called gingivitis.
 Gingivitis develops as toxins in plaque irritate the gums, making them red, tender, swollen and likely to bleed easily.
 At this stage, the disease is still reversible and can usually be eliminated with routine dental cleanings and improved home care — daily brushing and flossing.

 In the more advanced stages of gum disease, called periodontitis, toxins destroy the tissues that anchor the teeth in the bone.
-Gums become detached from the teeth forming pockets that fill with more plaque, the more severe the disease, the greater the depth of the pockets and the higher your periodontal classification.
+Gums become detached from the teeth, forming pockets that fill with more plaque.
+The more severe the disease, the greater the depth of the pockets and the higher your periodontal classification.
 Tooth roots are exposed to plaque and become susceptible to decay and sensitive to cold and touch.
-As periodontitis advances teeth lose more attachment as the supporting bone is destroyed and tooth loss becomes more likely.
+As periodontitis advances, teeth lose more attachment as the supporting bone is destroyed and tooth loss becomes more likely.
 Bone loss can also affect the ability to wear a denture comfortably.

 Some factors increase the risk of developing periodontal disease:

 - Some types of medication such as steroids, some types of anti-epilepsy drugs, cancer therapy drugs, some calcium channel blockers, and oral contraceptives